World shares cling near record highs

 “Equities, of course, continue to shrug off or ignore anything that might be considered remotely negative as they continue their merry and complacent dance towards an inevitable reckoning.”

 S&P 500 futures signalled a flat open for Tuesday, after the index closed 0.8% higher at a record on Friday.
-The Dow Jones Industrial Average (.DJI) rose 0.4% and the Nasdaq Composite (.IXIC) added 0.8%. setting another record.
+The Dow Jones Industrial Average rose 0.4% and the Nasdaq Composite added 0.8%. setting another record. [.N]

-U.S. non-farm payrolls increased by a bigger-than-expected 850,000 jobs last month, data on Friday showed.
-But the unemployment rate unexpectedly ticked up to 5.9% from 5.8%, while the closely watched average hourly earnings, a gauge of wage inflation, rose 0.3% last month, lower than the consensus forecast for a 0.4% increase. read more

 “The goldilocks print suggests there is no need to accelerate the tapering timeline or the implied rate hike profile,” Tapas Strickland, an analyst at National Australia Bank, wrote in a client note.